pgpais/pgpais/README.md

 - 🔭 I’m currently working on my thesis on Asymmetric Roles in Intergenerational Games.

-&nbsp;&nbsp; Where we try to use asymmetric games to meet the different requirements of players of different generations.
+&nbsp; Where we try to use asymmetric games to meet the different requirements of players of different generations.

 <!--
 **pgpais/pgpais** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.